pradeep-krishnan/pradeep-krishnan.github.io/_portfolio/proj3.md

 ```
 You can see the image below:
 ![alt]({{ site.url }}{{ site.baseurl }}/images/img3.jpg)
-Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.
+Analysis of the similarity of names in terms of its use.
+Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.Analysis of the similarity of names in terms of its use.

 ```python
 import os